Relationship between science and religion: United States

-Other or multiple countries
+Other countries

 According to the Study of Secularism in Society and Culture's report on 1,100 scientists in India: 66% are Hindu, 14% did not report a religion, 10% are atheist/no religion, 3% are Muslim, 3% are Christian, 4% are Buddhist, Sikh or other.
 39% have a belief in a god, 6% have belief in a god sometimes, 30% do not believe in a god but believe in a higher power, 13% do not know if there is a god, and 12% do not believe in a god.
 49% believe in the efficacy of prayer, 90% strongly agree or somewhat agree with approving degrees in Ayurvedic medicine.
 Furthermore, the term "secularism" is understood to have diverse and simultaneous meanings among Indian scientists: 93% believe it to be tolerance of religions and philosophies, 83% see it as involving separation of church and state, 53% see it as not identifying with religious traditions, 40% see it as absence of religious beliefs, and 20% see it as atheism.
 Accordingly, 75% of Indian scientists had a "secular" outlook in terms of being tolerant of other religions.

 According to the Religion Among Scientists in International Context (RASIC) study on 1,581 scientists from the United Kingdom and 1,763 scientists from India, along with 200 interviews: 65% of U.K. scientists identified as nonreligious and only 6% of Indian scientists identify as nonreligious, 12% of scientists in the U.K. attend religious services on a regular basis and 32% of scientists in India do.
 In terms of the Indian scientists, 73% of scientists responded that there are basic truths in many religions, 27% said they believe in God and 38% expressed belief in a higher power of some kind.
 In terms of perceptions of conflict between science and religion, less than half of both U.K. scientists (38%) and Indian scientists (18%) perceived conflict between religion and science.

+A 2016 study surveyed 9,422 biologists and physicists from France, Hong Kong, India, Italy, Taiwan, Turkey, the United Kingdom, and the United States.
+It included those from a mix of elite and non-elite universities, including research institutions.
+They discovered that in most national contexts, scientists are always much less religious than the general population, but in specific regional contexts more than half of respective scientists saw themselves as religious.
+Overall, most scientists stated science has no conflict with religion, but are separate spheres.

 According to Elaine Ecklund's research on 1,293 atheist scientists from the US and UK, a majority of atheist scientists came from a nonreligious upbringing and never had a religious affiliation.
 Also, fewer than half of the atheist scientists who were exposed to religion in their youth said science played a role in them becoming an atheist.